RunOnFlux/ssp-wallet/DISCLAIMER.md

 ### SSP Cryptocurrency Wallet Disclaimer

+**SSP is using strong encryption based on your device fingerprint.
+Altering your device OS, time, language and more variables can result in a need to restore SSP**

 Thank you for choosing SSP Wallet ("the Wallet") for managing your cryptocurrencies.
 Please carefully read and understand this disclaimer before using the Wallet.

 1. Community Project: The Wallet is an open-source community project.
 It is available for use by the community for experimentation and testing purposes.